-The assessment was administered a total of four times: twice in the fall 2017 term, and twice in the spring 2018 term in accordance with the general procedure.
-In the fall the assessment was sent out to 623 students of which 65 responded.
+The assessment was administered a total of four times twice in the Fall semester 2017 term and twice in the Spring semester 2018 term in accordance with the general procedures.
+In Fall 2017, the assessment was sent out to 623 students of which 65 responded, at a rate of 10.4%.

-Attitudinal Assessment of Student Learning in Business Related Curricula Online Versus Face-To-Face
+Attitudinal Assessment of Student Performance in Business Related Curricula Online Versus Face-To-Face